pocomane/brewed-in-the-apocalypse/bita.md

 It could often seem natural, and there is nothing bad doing it, but they can be also completely new things added to the fiction.
 They may also not involve the player performing the roll at all, but some other one.

+About the information mechanism, the first twist option let the scenarist, for example, to answer only to some of the question (maybe selected by the protagonist), or to respond with vague indication instead of clear statements.

 ```
 Scenarist - Bob, you got a twist.
 Bart quickly understand that the